LRYMND/v-link/README.md

 - OEM P1 RTI Display Unit
 - Carlinkit Adapter

  As of now, Carplay is working reliably on the CPC200-CCPA while Android Auto works better on the CPC200-CCPM Dongle.
 In theory, Android Auto should work con the CCPA version as well but we had mixed results.
-Keept his in mind when choosing your Carlinkit Adapter.
+Keep this in mind when choosing your Carlinkit Adapter.

 Optional: